Latest QEMU published Ubuntu medians

 5. Backend selection

-SmolVM supports multiple backends with different performance characteristics:- Firecracker (Linux): Fastest boot times, lowest overhead, recommended for production
+SmolVM supports multiple backends with different performance characteristics:- Firecracker (Linux): Low overhead and a narrow device model, recommended for Linux production.

 Performance monitoring